Our Story

 ---------------------------------------------------------------------------------------------------------------------------------------

 Scott Bruce is from Anderson, SC.
 Ben Ezell is from Marshall, NC.
 They are the same age and grew up only about 100 miles from each other.
 However, the two of them didn’t meet until 2012, when Ben was teaching at the same high school as Scott’s wife, Mary.
 They initially bonded over a conversation of their love for the music of Radiohead, even though the music they would soon find themselves creating together was far from Radiohead-influenced.
 They decided to get together to ‘jam’, trying to work out a few covers.
 Soon, they found writing their own songs was easier for them and felt more natural.
 For them, this natural sound is classified as Americana music.
 After finishing a few original songs, they started trying them out for friends, leading them to playing various open mic nights around Chattanooga.
 Even though they got together about once a week, this became their routine over the next two years.
 Then, in April 2014, Ben moved almost 3 hours away from Chattanooga to Cullman, AL for a new job opportunity.
 However, Ben and Scott were not done with their music.
 They had worked too hard and had written too many songs to just throw it all away.
 This move actually sparked them to make more of this hobby.
 Soon, they found ways to still get together and continue pursuing this music thing.
 At this point, they had finished nine original songs and decided to head into the studio with Kan Munson to record.
 By May 2015, they were ready to launch Magic Birds to the public with the release of “The Music of Benjamin Bruce”.
 Luckily, their new venture was received well in Chattanooga, especially with the strong support of their friends and family.
-They continue to make their long distance music venture work, performing live around Chattanooga and the surrounding cities, continuing to write new songs, and even adding a few featured players to the mix here and there.
+A few years later, Ben finally made his way back to Chattanooga, which strengthened their sound as they continued performing live around Chattanooga and the surrounding cities, continuing to write new songs, and even adding a few featured players to the mix here and there.
+Over the years, they worked on recording their second album, Twenty-Three, which was released in 2023.
 If you have seen them play live, you realize that this is something they both enjoy very much, and they put all of their heart and soul into their music.
 If you haven’t seen them yet, you should.
 They play real music for real people....and deep down, we’re all real.